lino-framework/getlino/README.rst

-A command-line tool to install and configure Lino in different environments.
+``getlino`` is a command-line tool for installing Lino in different environments.

 Note: If you **just want to install** Lino, then this repository is **not for you**.
 You want to read the  `Lino book <https://www.lino-framework.org>`__